mmarkin/GPS-NTP-Timeserver/README.md

 This version adds a switch so the first display can also show the latitude and longitude.
 This time server is GPS-based so it might as well be able to show where it is located (the exact location has been fuzzed out in the photo).
-If the location was south of the Equator or east of the Prime Meridian the arrows would point the opposite way.
+If the location was in the southern or eastern hemispheres the arrows would point the opposite way.

 ![Display3_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display3.jpg)